 The Voice of The Body

 My intention is to gently hold space in a way that may begin to feel welcoming enough for the mind to soften, so that the voice of the body can be heard more clearly.
-I invite in practices that may guide deeper listening to the heart’s own wisdom – you are your own greatest teacher.
+I’ll invite in practices that may guide a deeper listening to the heart’s own wisdom – you are your own greatest teacher.

 I feel honored to have completed 500 hours of trauma-informed teacher training through Prison Yoga Project with Jen Lindgren (200 hours) and the Embodied Path Yoga in Santa Barbara with Cynthia Abulafia, Dora Chan and Jazmin Ment (300 hours).